Using Novel Redox Active Molecule Approaches that Both Enhance Anti-Tumor Immune Responses and Limit Normal Tissue Injury

 Next Steps:

-The project team plans to use data from the human clinical trial and animal studies to develop applications for two large grants in 2024 and begin the process for submission of a National Cancer Institutes P01 grant application in 2025.
+The project team plans to use data from the human clinical trial and animal studies to develop applications for multiple large grants over the coming years and begin the process for submission of a National Cancer Institutes P01 grant application.